Foreign relations of Finland: During the Cold War

 The participating states signed a treaty that guaranteed the free movement of people and information.
 This provision became a catalyst for demands for human rights within the Eastern Bloc.
 The CSCE conference thus played a role in undermining the Iron Curtain.
-Hosting the CSCE was, moreover, an acknowledgement of Finland’s neutrality.
+Hosting the CSCE was, moreover, an acknowledgement of Finland's neutrality.

-From 1975 onwards, the Soviet Union became Finland’s largest export market, overtaking the United Kingdom.
-This shift was largely due to Britain’s departure from the European Free Trade Association (EFTA) to join the European Economic Community (EEC), which created customs barriers that hampered trade between Britain and Finland, as Finland was only an associate member of EFTA.
-Finland signed a free trade agreement with the EEC in 1973, but most tariffs were not removed until 1977, with the final tariffs eliminated in 1985.

-Finland and the Soviet Union maintained a closely regulated bilateral trade relationship characterized by five-year trade agreements that specified export quotas for Finnish manufactured goods, machinery, and transport equipment in exchange for Soviet crude oil and mineral fuels.
-Trade was largely balanced annually through barter arrangements.
-The Soviet Union was not only Finland's biggest trading partner but also offered favorable conditions, including premiums on Finnish exports compared to Western markets.
-This subsidized trade relationship helped support Finnish industry and economic stability during the oil crises of the 1970s and 1980s.

 The President of the United States Ronald Reagan conducted a three-day state visit to Finland in 1988, hosted by President Mauno Koivisto.
 This visit symbolised the diplomatic relations between the two nations during the late Cold War period.

 In 1990, the Helsinki Summit took place in Finland between U.S. President George H.W.
 Bush and Soviet General Secretary Mikhail Gorbachev.
 The agenda of the summit prominently featured the issue of Iraq's invasion of Kuwait, which had precipitated international tensions.
-The discussions foreshadowed the subsequent Gulf War, which resulted in the liberation of Kuwait from Iraqi control.

-The trade partnership persisted as the Soviet Union remained Finland’s largest export destination until the USSR’s collapse in 1991, after which the dynamics of Finnish foreign trade shifted dramatically.
-The collapse of this trade regime had significant economic repercussions for Finland, as a substantial share of its exports and industrial sectors depended on the Soviet market.
-The Soviet trade relationships were also politically significant and symbolized a form of peaceful coexistence during the Cold War era.